zabbix/ansible-collection/plugins/README.md

 You can use cache for inventory.
 During load cached data plugin compare input parameters.
 If any parameters, that impacts to given data were changed, (login, password, API token, url, output, filter, query) than cached data will be skipped and new data will be requested from Zabbix.
-For use caching you can use following example:
+For use caching, you can use following example:

 ```yaml
 ---